Examiner's Report June 2011 Exam. Read this through and look at it when reflecting on your mock exam.

 successfully navigate between the conflicting interpretations of the advertisement and the

-er.
+contradictory representations on offer.
 Stereotyping was in turn alluded to (particularly the

 1950s housewife) and wider discussions of feminism developed.
 Analyses of how female